The question behind the work

 The question is simple: what is the purpose of justice if we forget the human being standing before us?

 The law is powerful.
-It protects rights, resolves disputes, creates order and gives structure to society.
+It protects rights, resolves disputes, creates order, provides remedies and can change lives.
 But the law should never become disconnected from the person it exists to serve.

 The human being behind every file

-Over the years, I have represented migrants pursuing a better future, families navigating painful separations, parents fighting for their children, business owners defending years of effort and people facing allegations that could affect the rest of their lives.
+Over the years, I have represented migrants pursuing a better future, families navigating painful separations, parents fighting for their children, business owners protecting years of sacrifice, injured people trying to rebuild and individuals facing criminal allegations.

 More than winning cases

 I believe lawyers should fight fearlessly for their clients.
-I believe in preparation, strategy, excellence and the determined pursuit of justice.
+I believe in preparation, advocacy, protecting rights and pursuing justice with determination and courage.

 The law at the service of humanity

 As a lawyer, I believe the law should never lose sight of humanity.
-It should not simply resolve disputes.
-It should help people move forward and, where possible, open new chapters.
+The law should not simply resolve disputes.
+It should help people move forward.
+It should not simply determine rights.
+It should help restore dignity.
+It should not simply close files.
+It should help open new chapters.

 Therapeutic justice and restorative justice

-I am deeply inspired by therapeutic justice and restorative justice.
+I am deeply inspired by the principles of therapeutic justice and restorative justice.
 These approaches recognise that people are more than legal cases.
 They are parents, children, partners, business owners, workers, members of communities and human beings.

 Lawyer, author, humanist